 itemids) with additional properties elsewhere in the document.

-Helps define the language of an element: the language that non-editable elements are in, or the language that editable elements should be written in by the user.
-The attribute contains one "language tag" (made of hyphen-separated "language subtags") in the format defined in RFC 5646: Tags for Identifying Languages (also known as BCP 47). xml:lang has priority over it.
+Participates in defining the language of the element, the language that non-editable elements are written in or the language that editable elements should be written in.
+The tag contains one single entry value in the format defines in the Tags for Identifying Languages (BCP47) IETF document. xml:lang has priority over it.

-Assigns a slot in a shadow DOM shadow tree to an element: An element with a
+Assigns a slot in a shadow DOM (en-US) shadow tree to an element: An element with a

 slotattribute is assigned to the slot created by the

 <slot>(en-US) element whose

 Is an enumerated attribute defines whether the element may be checked for spelling errors.
 It may have the following values:

 true, which indicates that the element should be, if possible, checked for spelling errors;